nacmartin/prismsvg/README.md

     </svg>
 ```

-And this will output a bunch of tspan nodes with the right classes.
+And this will output a bunch of tspan nodes with the right classes for syntax highlighting.

 This package includes also a css file with the light solarized theme adapted to work with SVGs.